EventKit/eventkit-cloud/docs/sources.md

 - Vector File
 - Raster File

 The support varies a little by services.
 For example all data will be loaded by default in the style sheets however WCS is expected to be elevation, so it may not appear correctly in the styles.
 Additionally WFS and ArcGIS Feature currently have no way to implement custom styles.

 ## Configuration

 The tooling for configuring getting the data varies slightly but it is generally using GDAL/OGR and [MapProxy](https://mapproxy.org/docs/nightly/configuration.html).

-To configure a new data source navigate to the data providers section in the admin page (i.e. `/admin/jobs/dataprovider/`) and select "Add Data Provider".
+To configure a new data source navigate to the data providers section in the admin page (i.e. [http://host.docker.internal/admin/jobs/dataprovider/](http://host.docker.internal/admin/jobs/dataprovider/)) and select `Add Data Provider`.

 ### General Settings